sirampy/Team22/README.md

 ### Pipelining
+Note: This branch was branched off from SINGLE-CYCLE for pipelining.
+The updated pipeline-2.0 uses logic and code from this branch and was created in order to debug issues.
+Thus, this branch is currently not fully working but is kept in order for us to be able to trace back past commits and the original code.

 #### Single-Cycle
 In order to add pipelining to the single-cycle CPU, 4 pipeline registers were added in between the 5 different stages of the CPU.